Pontifical Bolivarian University

-The university offers 74 undergraduate programs, 68 master programs and 10 doctorate programs nationwide.
+The university offers 74 undergraduate programs, 68 master programs, and ten doctorate programs.
 The university groups its educational programs under the schools of Architecture And Urbanism, Design, Engineering, Health Sciences, Law and Political Sciences, Strategic Sciences (Management), Social Sciences, Education and Teaching, and Theology, Philosophy and Humanities.
 The university also operates elementary and high school programs under its educational umbrella.

-The university has several distinguished alumni such as Former President of Colombia Belisario Betancur Cuartas, and Former First Lady of Colombia Lina María Moreno Mejía.
+The university has several distinguished alumni such as former President of Colombia Belisario Betancur Cuartas, and former First Lady of Colombia Lina María Moreno Mejía.

 History

 The university was founded on September 15, 1936, by a decree of the Catholic Archbishop of Medellín, Monsignor Tiberio de Jesús Salazar y Herrera as the Universidad Católica Bolivariana (UCB, Catholic Bolivarian University).
 The UCB started with a small faculty and 78 students enrolled in the School of Law and with Monsignor Manuel José Sierra as its first rector.
 In 1945, the university received the title of Pontifical, from the Holy See under Pope Pius XII.
 With the right to use the title of Pontifical, the Pope became the Grand Chancellor of the university.

-From the university's onset, Monsignor Manuel José Sierra wanted to anchor the university on the ideals of Christian humanism and those of the Libertador Simón Bolívar.
+From the university's onset, Monsignor Manuel José Sierra wanted to anchor the university on the ideals of Christian humanism and those of the Simón Bolívar.